DanielGallagher02/Final_Year_Project/README.md

 ## Challenges & Future Work

+### Challenges
-- **Data Scarcity**: The project currently relies on limited data; additional datasets could improve model performance.
+- **Data Scarcity**: The project relied on limited data, a common issue for small-scale farms.
+Transfer learning helped, but gathering larger datasets is necessary for better accuracy.
+- **Environmental Variability**: High variability in crop conditions across different farms presented challenges for model generalization.

+### Future Work
-- **Model Generalizability**: Future work involves adapting the model to various crops and environmental conditions.
+- **Enhanced Model Generalization**: Future iterations will focus on improving the model's ability to generalize across diverse crop types and environmental conditions.
-- **Real-Time Deployment**: The next step is to implement the model for real-time crop monitoring in the field using edge computing devices.
+- **Real-Time Deployment**: I aim to integrate real-time predictions using TensorFlow Lite, allowing farmers to monitor crop yields on-site using mobile devices.

 ## Contributors